wumpus/paramsurvey/README.md

 exceptions.
 * `stats` is a PerfStats object containing performance statistics.

+## Memory limits

+A program run that uses too much memory can easily cause the paramsurvey system to crash, defeating fault tolerance, or cause your laptop to halt and catch fire.
+These symptoms doesn't necessarily directly point to excessive memory use as the cause.
+At a minimum, paramsurvey needs to warn that memory problems are happening before mysterious bad things happen.

+* frequent complaints if any worker's memory usage is alarmingly high, or if a node begins swapping or gets behind writing dirty pages to disk

+* optional memory hints, which allow paramsurvey to limit the number of workers to avoid memory pressure.
+* memory="1g" can be added to paramsurvey.init() or paramsurvey.map() or PARAMSURVEY_MEMORY env var
+* this is the worker memory, perhaps should rename it?
+* should there also be a node memory limit? for multiprocessing try to find out pre-paramsurvey-start memory usage
+* ray: value is in backend_kwargs['memory'] and memory= passed to do_work_wrapper
+* multiprocessing: currently no memory in .map() or .init() ... need to reduce the number of workers to fit memory

 ## Worker function limitations

 The worker function runs in a different address space and possibly on a different server.